Volkswagen Tiguan Allspace (2018-2024) Review

 Refinement and noise levels

-The engines do a cracking job here as well, melting away into the background at a steady cruise.
-The petrol engine we’ve sampled is really smooth and quiet, even when you work its socks off, which is just as well because you’ll have to if it's loaded up with kids and luggage.
+The engines do a cracking job here, melting away into the background at a steady cruise.
+The petrol engine we’ve sampled is smooth and quiet, even when you work its socks off, which is just as well because you’ll have to if it's loaded up with kids and luggage.

 Safety equipment: How safe is the Volkswagen Tiguan Allspace?

 The two cars are mechanically very similar, and if there’s a reason the Allspace should behave any differently, we’re not aware of it.
-Standard safety kit is very generous, with seven airbags, all the usual traction and stability aids, a driver fatigue sensor, cornering foglamps and high-beam assist headlamps all standard on entry-level Match trim.
+Standard safety kit is very generous, with seven airbags, all the usual traction and stability aids, a driver fatigue sensor, cornering foglamps, and high-beam assist headlamps all standard on entry-level Match trim.

 MPG and fuel costs: What does a Volkswagen Tiguan Allspace cost to run?